hcaz/advent-of-code/README.md

 This project is built on top of [Laravel Zero](https://github.com/laravel-zero/laravel-zero), and needs php 8.2 or higher and the composer package manager installed on your system to run.

+You will also need to provide puzzle input files in the `storage` directory, in this repo these are encrypted with `git-crypt` and are not included in the public repository.
+To read more about why puzzle input and challenge questions are private see [the AOC about page](https://adventofcode.com/about).

+>If you're posting a code repository somewhere, please don't include parts of Advent of Code like the puzzle text or your inputs.

 ### Installing

 After cloning the repository you can install all dependencies through composer by running: